Coronation of the Thai monarch: Early Bangkok

-When King Rama I established the Rattanakosin Kingdom with Bangkok as the capital in 1782, he performed a provisional coronation ceremony, often referred to in historical records as a Prapdaphisek (ปราบดาภิเษก).
+When King Phutthayotfa Chulalok (Rama I) established the Rattanakosin Kingdom with Bangkok as the capital in 1782, he performed a provisional coronation ceremony, often referred to in historical records as a Prapdaphisek (ปราบดาภิเษก).
 This was described as the anointment of someone who had obtained power successfully by force.
 The King was intent on recovering the lost royal traditions of the Ayutthaya Kingdom.
 A royal decree about royal ceremonies in 1782 laid out how the King wished things to be done: "His Majesty wishes that things be carried out as in [the time of] King Borommakot, and not like Phraya Taksin."
 Under the stewardship of Chao Phraya Bibidhabijai (เจ้าพระยาเพชรพิชัย), a former official of the King of Ayutthaya, a committee of officials and monks created a manual of the royal ceremonies of the court, including the coronation ceremony.
 At the same time, he ordered the creation of a new set of the royal regalia and utensils.
 In 1785, after the construction of the Grand Palace was finished, a second full coronation ceremony was completed in accordance with tradition.
 It is on this ceremony that all subsequent coronations are modelled.
 The king also established the Devasathan or the Brahman temple, near Wat Suthat, as a religious centre so the Brahmins could continue to perform and officiate royal ceremonies at the court.